-- gives students from a legal background the necessary basic understanding of construction technology and students from a non-legal background the necessary basic understanding of the law - makes students fully aware of the general law affecting construction, including the law of contract and tort, the law of property, the law on security and insolvency - critically analyses the processes of construction and project procurement, and the roles of all participants in these processes, from a legal perspective and including new forms of procurement in public and private sectors world-wide - considers the aims and techniques of the law (both public and private) relating specifically to construction, including standard form contracts and the law concerned with building standards, the environment and health and safety - considers the prevalence of disputes in construction and methods for avoiding or resolving them, including international arbitration, adjudication, dispute boards and mediation - gives students an international framework for understanding the legal issues affecting construction
+- gives students from a legal background the necessary basic understanding of construction technology and students from a non-legal background the necessary basic understanding of the law - makes students fully aware of the general law affecting construction, including the law of contract and tort, the law of property, the law on security and insolvency - critically analyses the processes of construction and project procurement, and the roles of all participants in these processes, from a legal perspective and including new forms of procurement in public and private sectors world-wide - considers the aims and techniques of the law (both public and private) relating specifically to construction, including standard form contracts and the law concerned with building standards, the environment and health and safety. - considers the prevalence of disputes in construction and methods for avoiding or resolving them, including international arbitration, adjudication, dispute boards and mediation - gives students an international framework for understanding the legal issues affecting construction

-- tests students' ability to apply their knowledge of construction law - encourages and supports students in demonstrating their ability to choose a topic for research (with an appropriate methodology), to carry out this research and to write it up in a dissertation complying with academic best practice; and - facilitates dialogue between lawyers and construction professionals.
+- tests students' ability to apply their knowledge of construction law - encourages and supports students in demonstrating their ability to carry out and apply research either in an academic or more practically focused context; and - facilitates dialogue between lawyers and construction professionals.

-The MSc has a target entry of 60 new students a year, divided roughly as one third lawyers and two thirds non-lawyers with student ages often ranging between 25 and 55.
+The MSc has a target entry of 70 new students a year, divided roughly as one third lawyers and two thirds non-lawyers with student ages often ranging between 25 and 55.
 This Construction Law & Dispute Resolution MSc is the only course of its type in central London.
 Although many of our students live or work in the United Kingdom, an increasing number travel from further away to take part.
 We are pleased to welcome overseas students from all around the world (over 20 different countries in the last intake).
-Usually about half of our new students have some form of financial support from an employer or other source of funding.

-Most students are part-time, but a significant number of full-time students now enter the programme each year.
-The course duration is normally 12 months for lawyers with a high level of competence in English, and 20 months for all others.
+Most students are part-time over two years, but a significant number of full-time students now enter the programme each year.
+The full-time course duration is normally 12 months for lawyers with a high level of competence in English, and 20 months for all others.